Azure/fleet-networking/docs/tutorials/ApplicationMigration/ApplicationMigration.md

               {"service.beta.kubernetes.io/azure-dns-label-name":"fleet-test-member-2"}
 ```
 Summary:
+- It deletes the service so that the service won't be applied to the Member Cluster 1.
 - It adds a DNS label for Member Cluster 2 so that the service can be added as Traffic Manager Endpoint.

 #### New Service for Member Cluster 2